Gud Morning Kapatid

-Overview

-The TV5 management conceptualized the morning show in 2023 when Frontline Sa Umaga was still on air.
-Gud Morning Kapatid premiered on June 19, 2023, originally replacing Frontline sa Umaga, which back then was relegated as a segment for the show.
-Originally aired from 9:30 to 11:00 a.m.
-PHT, the program later cut its airing to 75 minutes (from 9:00 to 10:15 a.m. on May 6 to July 12, 2024, and later from 8:30 to 9:45 a.m. by July 15, 2024).
-Justin Quirino, Gretchen Ho and Jes delos Santos served as the original hosts.
+History

 In October 2023, Maoui David, Chiqui Roa-Puno and Dimples Romana joined the show.

-The three original hosts eventually left the show on different dates: On November 3, 2023, Ho announced her departure, to focus on anchoring The Big Story on One News.
-Later, on October 17 and 18, 2024, Delos Santos and Quirino quietly departed, respectively; Delos Santos continues to anchor for Frontline Pilipinas Weekend (though continues to appear on the morning show as fill-in host), while Quirino left the network following his exit.

 On October 21, 2024, the network announced a major revamp in its daytime programming, with Gud Morning Kapatid moving its timeslot to 5:30 a.m., and extending to 2½ hours, directly competing for the first time with other morning shows.
 Angela Lagunzad-Castro, Andrei Felix (a holdover from FSU) and Dr. Val Gadiaza joined the show upon the relaunch; Hannibal Talete was initially added as segment host, but his Hanni ng Bayan segment was later quietly taken off the show.
-The radio tandem of Ted Failon and Czarina “DJ Chacha” Guevara also joined the show, contributing the newscast segment of Ted Failon and DJ Chacha sa Radyo5 (later renamed as Ted Failon and DJ Chacha sa True FM), which is hooked up on TV5 from 6:30 to 7:00 a.m., marking the partial return of the radio program's simulcast on the channel after it was halted on May 3, 2024.
+The radio tandem of Ted Failon and Czarina “DJ Chacha” Guevara also joined the show, contributing the newscast segment of Ted Failon at DJ Chacha sa Radyo5 (later renamed as Ted Failon at DJ Chacha sa True FM), which is hooked up on TV5 from 6:30 to 7:00 a.m., marking the partial return of the radio program's simulcast on the channel after it was halted on May 3, 2024.
 The change also marked the restart of the morning show's simulcast on RPTV, which used to be partially simulcast since the channel's first broadcast on February 1; albeit simulcasting only from 6:00 to 8:00 a.m., and may subject to pre-emptions due to live sports coverage commitments that the channel may carry between the said two-hour period.
-It also marking Felix and Cabal returns to timeslot formerly occupied by defunct CNN Philippines-produced New Day.
+It also marks Felix and Cabal's return to the timeslot formerly occupied by the defunct CNN Philippines-produced New Day.

-On March 17, 2025, the show presented from the newsroom as the main studio took major renovations in a lead-up to the Bilang Pilipino election coverage the following May; it returned to the newly-redesigned studio on May 14.
-By June 9, following a revamp of graphics across all News5 newscasts, Frontline sa Umaga returned as the show's newscast segment, after over a year's hiatus.
+The program ended on August 7, 2026, after three years, to give way to the third iteration of Frontline sa Umaga, with all the hosts of GMK remained and with addition of Ed Lingao.